Escrow Account FAQ

 Where can I find information about my escrow account?

-For more information on your escrow account, including current balance, current payment, and recent disbursements, log in to your online account and click “Escrow Information.”
+For more information on your escrow account, including the running balance, current payment amount and recent disbursements, log into your online account and click “Escrow Information” on the left menu.

 How do I add or cancel an escrow account?

-If you have an FHA, USDA, or VA loan, we are unable to remove the payment inclusion from your escrow account.
-The escrow account is a requirement of your loan and is designed to reduce the burden of larger annual payments.
+If you have an FHA, USDA or VA loan, we are unable to remove the escrow payment inclusion from your escrow account.
+The escrow account is a requirement of your loan and is designed to reduce the burden of larger tax and insurance payments.
+If you have a conventional loan and want us to remove your escrow account, please contact our customer service team to review your options.

 Why is my escrow amount different than it was with my previous mortgage servicer?